-The idyllic island has many iconic buildings left from the time of its occupation by the Knights of St. John during the Crusades.
+The idyllic island still has many iconic buildings from the time of its occupation by the Knights of St. John during the Crusades.

-The Old Town truly creates the illusion that you have traveled back to the age of the medieval knights, with its medieval castle, stone-paved alleys, and stout walls, creating a unique atmosphere.
+The Old Town truly creates the illusion that you have traveled back to the age of medieval knights, with its medieval castle, stone-paved alleys, and stout walls all creating a unique atmosphere.

-The fairy tale castles, as well as the nightlife, the friendliness of the local people, and its lovely beaches make Rhodes a popular destination for vacationers.
+The fairy tale castles, as well as the nightlife, friendliness of the local people, and lovely beaches make Rhodes a popular destination for vacationers.

 We have compiled a list of the top ten beaches on Rhodes.
 However, feel free to visit and judge for yourself which is the most enchanting.